Tank6699/Group5-DSA-2024/README.md

 -All the data sets are found in folder called NewCombined.
 -the data sets are downloaded from OPenAq website.
 -This data is only from 01 Jan-01 July 2024 only.
+-Detailed Analysis of LA, Bucharest and Molina de Segura can be found [here](https://github.com/TanveerD1/Group5-DSA-2024/blob/main/Tanveer_Group_Compiled_.ipynb)
+-Genral Analysis and procedure can be found in [here](https://github.com/TanveerD1/Group5-DSA-2024/blob/main/LA_Bucharest/README.md)
--you can "G_5_DSA_project.ipynb " file if you want to access the code we used for our project
+-you can go to "G_5_DSA_project.ipynb " file if you want to access the code we used for our project
 # About The Dataset
 ### Key Features
 - **Areas of Coverage:** Data from five stations,Nairobi, Los Angles,Bucharest,Madrid and Rome. and Also we ahve tried to include Nicosia, Suchang_Dong.